 We commit to model a community of faith and spirit that offers openness and understanding to promote justice, healing and wholeness of life for all people.

-We believe that the church body is most dynamic when every individual is valued and given the opportunity to share his or her spiritual gifts and unique perspectives to build our community of faith.
+We believe that the church body is most dynamic when every individual is valued and given the opportunity to share their spiritual gifts and unique perspectives to build our community of faith.

 First Congregational Church of Crystal Lake is dedicated to creating an accessible place for people of all abilities to worship, fellowship, learn about and experience God and Christ.
 We strive to make our church accessible to all, while increasing the awareness of our congregation and community to those with special needs.
 Persons with special needs deserve our respect and dignity:

-- Accessible bathrooms are available on each floor and a wheelchair accessible companion bathroom is located on the main floor.
+Accessible and gender-neutral bathrooms are available on each floor and a wheelchair accessible companion bathroom is located on the main floor.
 Directional signs for special needs bathrooms and parking are located on the church grounds and throughout the building.